Impact of strain and morphology on magnetic properties of Fe$_3$O$_4$/NiO bilayers grown on Nb:SrTiO$_3$(001) and MgO(001): Discussion

 For the calculation of the vertical layer distance for a completely strained film $\Delta a$ from pseudomorphic growth was used.
-Assuming a Poisson number of $\nu$\,=\,0.21 for NiO \cite{NiOPoisson} the vertical layer distance of pseudomorphic NiO on MgO was calculated to be 2.079\,\AA, hence, the NiO films grown on MgO are fully strained.
+Assuming a Poisson number of $\nu$\,=\,0.21 for NiO \cite{NiOPoisson} the vertical layer distance of pseudomorphic nickel oxide on MgO was calculated to be 2.079\,\AA, hence, the NiO films grown on MgO are fully strained as clarified by Fig.~\ref{latdist} where lateral distances of (100) planes are presented.

 Above a critical thickness $d_c$ this strain should reduce rapidly due to the stable formation of dislocations.
-The critical thickness $d_c$ at which the generation of misfit dislocation will begin can be calculated by the formula \cite{critthick}
+Following the model of Matthews and Blakeslee \cite{critthick}, the critical thickness $d_c$, at which the generation of misfit dislocation will begin, can be calculated by the formula

-Here, $b=\frac{a_{\textrm{film}}}{\sqrt{2}}$ is the magnitude of the Burgers vector, $f$ the lattice mismatch ($f$\,=\,0.8\% for NiO on MgO), $\nu$ the Poisson ratio, $\alpha$\,=\,90$^\circ$ is the angle between the Burgers vector and the dislocation line and $\lambda$\,=\,45$^\circ$ is the angle between the Burgers vector and the direction both normal to the dislocation line and within the plane of the interface.
+Here, $b$ is the magnitude of the Burgers vector, $f$ the lattice mismatch, $\nu$ the Poisson ratio, $\alpha$\,=\,90$^\circ$ is the angle between the Burgers vector and the dislocation line and $\lambda$\,=\,45$^\circ$ is the angle between the Burgers vector and the direction both normal to the dislocation line and within the plane of the interface.
 For NiO films on MgO(001) the critical thickness is determined to 39\,nm.
 Since the studied films are below the critical thickness the absence of strain relaxation is in good agreement with this model.
 Similar results are also observed by Schemme \textit{et al.} \cite{SchemmeBilayer} for NiO films of different thicknesses up to 34\,nm grown on MgO(001).
 The experimental data of James \textit{et al.} \cite{NiOPoisson} show a strain relaxation above $\sim$40\,nm which is consistent with our observations and confirms Eq.~(\ref{eq:2}).